Afghanistan: Administrative divisions

 Afghanistan is administratively divided into 34 provinces (wilayat).
 Each province has a governor and a capital.
 The country is further divided into nearly 400 provincial districts, each of which normally covers a city or several villages.
 Each district is represented by a district governor.

 The provincial governors are now appointed by the Prime Minister of Afghanistan, and the district governors are selected by the provincial governors.
 The provincial governors are representatives of the central government in Kabul and are responsible for all administrative and formal issues within their provinces.
 There are also provincial councils that are elected through direct and general elections for four years.
 The functions of provincial councils are to take part in provincial development planning and to participate in the monitoring and appraisal of other provincial governance institutions.

 According to article 140 of the constitution and the presidential decree on electoral law, mayors of cities should be elected through free and direct elections for a four-year term.
 In practice however, mayors are appointed by the government.

-The following is a list of all the 34 provinces in alphabetical order:
+The 34 provinces in alphabetical order are: